-Compliance Score shares the same backend with Compliance Manager, so any data you may already have in Compliance Manager will show in Compliance Score.
+Compliance Score shares the same backend with Compliance Manager.
+Anything that you do in one tool will surface in the other tool.

-Some functionality remains solely in Compliance Manager during public preview, such as managing assessments and creating templates.
+Some functionality for assessment and template management remains in Compliance Manager during public preview.
 We recommend beginning all of your compliance management activities in Compliance Score.
-When you come to functions handled by Compliance Manager, you'll be guided to that tool.
-For that reason, some of this documentation directs you to Compliance Manager topics.
+When you come to functions handled by Compliance Manager, we’ll guide you there.

 Understanding your score

+Because every organization has specific needs, Compliance Score relies on you to set up and manage your own assessments to better mitigate risks.
 For example, if your organization belongs to the financial services industry, you may want to add the FFIEC assessment.
 If your organization belongs to the healthcare industry, you can add the HIPAA/HITECH assessment.
-Learn how to add assessments in Compliance Manager.

 Compliance Score uses several components to help you manage your compliance activities.
-As you use Compliance Score to assign, test, and monitor compliance activities, it's helpful to have a basic understanding of the key components: controls, assessments, templates, and groups.
+As you use Compliance Score to assign, test, and monitor compliance activities, it’s helpful to have a basic understanding of the key components: controls, assessments, templates, and improvement actions.

-A control defines how you assess and manage system configuration, organizational process, and people responsible for meeting a specific requirement of a regulation, standard, or internal policy.
+A control is a requirement of a regulation, standard, or policy.
+It defines how you assess and manage system configuration, organizational process, and people responsible for meeting a specific requirement of a regulation, standard, or policy.

 Compliance Score tracks two types of controls:

-An assessment is an evaluation of a template that initiates the scoring process for your organization.
-Assessments group the actions necessary to meet the requirements of a standard, regulation, or law.
-For example, you may have an assessment that, when you complete all actions within it, brings your Office 365 settings in line with ISO 27001 requirements.
+An assessment is grouping of controls from a specific regulation, standard, or policy.
+Completing the actions within an assessment help you meet the requirements of a standard, regulation, or law.
+For example, you may have an assessment that, when you complete all actions within it, brings your Microsoft 365 settings in line with ISO 27001 requirements.